BirdeeHub/birdeevim/README.md

 the generation of pkgs object with applied overlays and system variable.

-a builder function containing the following: a flexible set of categories containing lists of startup plugins, a flexible set of categories containing lists of optional plugins, a flexible set of categories containing lists of LSP's or internal *runtime* dependencies
+a builder function created by importing nix/NeovimBuilder containing the following:
+- a flexible set of categories containing lists of startup plugins,
+- a flexible set of categories containing lists of optional plugins,
+- a flexible set of categories containing lists of LSP's or internal *runtime* dependencies

 generate packages by calling that builder function, passing it a set of categories to include.